 Cruise Ship Vertigo

-Well the medical term for the cruise ship vertigo is Mal de Debarquement Syndrome (MDDS).
+Well, the medical term for the cruise ship vertigo is Mal de Debarquement Syndrome (MDDS).
 This “sickness of disembarkment” is a prolonged sensation of movement following exposure, such as a long sea voyage.
 It is quite distinct to motion vertigo like car sickness, since the exposure to the stimulus is not current and often duration of the symptoms are much longer.
-Interestingly, there appears to be no predilection for gender or age.
+Interestingly, there appears to be no preference for gender or age.
 Furthermore, individuals who experience other forms of motion sickness are neither preferred as well.

 What is the cause?